Zoltan-X/Genetics-IT/Note.md

   #
   # A  =>  Minuend
   # B  =>  Subtrahend
-  Definition Sum(A, B)
+  Definition Subtract(A, B)
     if CompareGreater(B,0)
       Decrement(A)
       Decrement(B)
-      Sum(A, B)
+      Subtract(A, B)
-    A
+    Return A
 ```
 ### Considerations about Genetics with DNA and RNA

 #### Obsolete Conditional Branching

 So far I postulated that the equal camparison branching is obsolete and
-as next chapter that is about to explain why I think so.
+this chapter is about to explain why I think so and
+will highlight some further more aspects of these cases treaty.

 If we would do compare branchings in genetics,
 there would be a desirable need to cut of RNAs
 if there is only a partially matching.
 This means that at some point,
 we would not generate fitting Genes
 as they would be conditionally broken.

 So we should consider
 that only fitting structures